 The taxes you pay on an investment gain are impacted by the time between the date you purchased shares and the date you sold to acquire the realized gain.
 That period of time determines the holding period, and will either be considered short-term or long-term.

 For your investment to be considered “long-term,” you must hold the shares for at least one year past the purchase date.
 By doing so, you’ll be taxed at a long-term capital gains rate.
-That’s preferable to the short-term capital gains tax rate because it’s lower; long-term gains are typically subject to a 0 to 20% tx rate.
+That’s preferable to the short-term capital gains tax rate because it’s lower; long-term gains are typically subject to a 0%, 15%, or 20% tx rate in 2022.
 Short-term capital gains, on the other hand, are usually taxed at higher ordinary income rates.

 Equity Compensation Can Make Cost Basis More Complicated